syed-ateeb-naveed/Document-Improver/README.md

-# Document-Improver
+# Document++

 ## Overview
-Document-Improver is a Django-based web application that allows users to upload documents in `.docx` or `.pdf` format to perform two main functions:
+Document++ is a Django-based web application that allows users to upload documents in `.docx` or `.pdf` format to perform functions, currently:

 1. **Summarization**: Summarize long documents into concise versions.
 2. **Spelling Correction**: Correct spelling errors in the uploaded documents.